Doug Davis (infielder): Coaching and managing career

-In 1996, Davis was named the manager of the Pittsfield Mets of the New York-Penn League.
+In 1996, Davis was named the manager of the Pittsfield Mets of the New York–Penn League.
 In just his second season as manager, Davis led Pittsfield to a 42–32 record and the league championship.
 By 1999, he had been promoted to manage the Double-A Binghamton Mets.

 Davis was the bench coach of the Florida Marlins in 2003 and 2004.

 He spent the 2007 and 2008 seasons as manager of the Toronto Blue Jays' Triple-A affiliate, the Syracuse Chiefs of the International League.
 He was the Blue Jays' Minor League Field Coordinator until 2016.
-He was the defensive coach for the New York Yankees AAA affiliate Scranton/Wilkes-Barre Railriders until 2020.
-On January 27, 2020, he was named Manager of the Railriders.
-Prior to the 2023 season, Davis was named the Manager of the Texas Rangers Triple-A affiliate Round Rock Express.
+He was the defensive coach for the New York Yankees Triple-A affiliate Scranton/Wilkes-Barre Railriders until 2020.
+On January 27, 2020, he was named manager of the Railriders.
+Prior to the 2023 season, Davis was named the manager of the Texas Rangers Triple-A affiliate Round Rock Express.
 In his first season with the team, Davis led the Express to an 89–60 record and a Pacific Coast League championship birth.
 The team lost the championship series to the Oklahoma City Dodgers.

+On January 21, 2026, Davis was named the manager of the Salt Lake Bees, the triple-A affiliate of the Los Angeles Angels.